 Have you seen the new teen show on Netflix?
 The one about an Indian family living in the US.
 It revolves around Devi, a 15 year old high-schooler, who has been through a very recent trauma and is navigating her life through a strict mother, an academic nemesis, friendship and a very hot crush!
-Shreya (aka muggle_sings on Insta) reviews Never Have I Ever for TeenBook!
+Shreya (aka known as muggle_sings on Insta) reviews Never Have I Ever for TeenBook!

 The most amazing school life